spec-framework/documentation/book.md

-Note that the value provided as argument moves the corresponding side toward the center of the widget\.
-Note also that the argument can be an integer if the offset has to be a fixed number of pixels\.
+Note that the value provided as argument moves the corresponding side toward the center of the widget\.Note also that the argument can be an integer if the offset has to be a fixed number of pixels\.

 ---

 <a name="layout_expert"></a>
-The previous examples should cover most of the cases\.
-In case it does not, there is a last way to specify a widget position\.
+The previous examples should cover most of the cases\.In case it does not, there is a last way to specify a widget position\.

-The method  `add: aWidget origin: originPoint corner: cornerPoint offsetOrigin: ooPoint offsetCorner: ocPoint` allows one to add a widget from origin point to cornerPoint\.
-Those two points represents respectively the top left corner and the bottom right corner of the widget\.
-The points represent a percentage of the container \(so the coordinates  <u>must</u> be between  *0* and  *1* \)\.
+The method `add: aWidget origin: originPoint corner: cornerPoint offsetOrigin: ooPoint offsetCorner: ocPoint` allows one to add a widget from origin point to cornerPoint\.Those two points represents respectively the top left corner and the bottom right corner of the widget\.The points represent a percentage of the container \(so the coordinates <u>must</u> be between *0* and *1* \)\.

-In addition to those points, two offsets can be specified\.
-They represent the number of pixels the origin, respectively the corner, should be moved\.
-This approach is similar to the ProportionalLayout of  **Morphic**\.
+In addition to those points, two offsets can be specified\.They represent the number of pixels the origin, respectively the corner, should be moved\.This approach is similar to the ProportionalLayout of **Morphic**\.

-The exemple  [1\.9\. ](#ex_layout_expert) show how to add a widget as a toolbar\.
-The widget should take all the window width, but should be only 30px height\.
+The exemple [1\.9\. ](#ex_layout_expert) show how to add a widget as a toolbar\.The widget should take all the window width, but should be only 30px height\.